yoonminsohappy/yoonminsohappy/README.md

  <br />
  🤍 Love to create and share!
 I am always down to collaborate with cool ideas.
  <br />
- 🧩 Current interests are included: Web development and UX engineering!
+ 🧩 Current interests are included: Web development, Software Architecture and UX engineering!
  <br />
  🔥 I'm currently on the hunt for a Frontend Software Engineering position anywhere on the globe!
  <br />